lvgl/lvgl/docs/overview/img.rst

    }

    /**
-    * Open a PNG image and decode it into dsc.img_data
+    * Open a PNG image and decode it into dsc.decoded
     * @param decoder   pointer to the decoder where this function belongs
     * @param dsc       image descriptor
     * @return          LV_RESULT_OK: no error; LV_RESULT_INVALID: can't open the image